FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 When accessing the data, however, we want to locate the _Archive and Repository_ itself.
 There are 2 public versions available:

 1. [stable](https://nomad-lab.eu/prod/v1/gui/search/entries), as the default, under "Open NOMAD" (highlighted orange).
-2. the [beta /staging](https://nomad-lab.eu/prod/v1/staging/gui/search/entries), which has the latest release and updates much more frequently.
+2. [beta /staging](https://nomad-lab.eu/prod/v1/staging/gui/search/entries), which has the latest release and updates much more frequently.
 As such, it could also harbor unstable or untested features.

 Unless anything breaks, we recommend using the beta version.
 It has links at the bottom-right corner of the landing page, as well as under "SOLUTIONS" > "NOMAD" > "Try and Test" (highlighted red).